thejbone/FxBiomeRTP_Chillax/README.md

 After [downloading the plugin](#download), place the jar file in the `mods` folder of the Sponge server.

 ## Scanning
-To be able to teleport to biomes, the program will need to run a scan of the available world.
+To be able to teleport to biomes, the plugin will need to run a scan of the available world.

 Running `/scans scan <world>` will start a scan of the specified world.